-The Codes option displays a list of current emission related DTCs.

-OBD-II Codes have a priority according to their emission severity, with higher priority codes overwriting lower priority codes.
+Codes displays a list of current emission related DTCs.
+OBD-II/EOBD Codes have a priority according to their emission severity, with higher priority codes overwriting lower priority codes.
 The priority of the code determines the illumination of the MIL and the code erase procedure.
-Vehicle manufacturers have implemented the priority ranking differently, so there will be differences between makes.
+Manufacturers rank codes differently, so expect to see differences between makes.